microsoft/vscode-docs/docs/editor/emmet.md

 Prior to VS Code 1.15, you could use the `emmet.preferences` setting to customize Emmet as documented in [Emmet Preferences](https://docs.emmet.io/customization/preferences/).
 The new modular Emmet 2.0 does not support these Emmet Preferences in the same way as it did before.

-In the August 2017 release of VS Code, we will be getting back support for the below preferences.
+In the upcoming August 2017 release of VS Code (1.16), we are working on getting back support for the below preferences.
 - css.propertyEnd
 - css.valueSeparator
 - sass.propertyEnd